Immanuel Kant: Political philosophy

 As with most writers at the time, Kant distinguished three forms of government—namely, democracy, aristocracy, and monarchy—with mixed government as the most ideal form of it.
 He believed in republican ideals and forms of governance, and rule of law brought on by them.
 Although Kant published this as a "popular piece", Mary J. Gregor points out that two years later, in The Metaphysics of Morals, Kant claims to demonstrate systematically that "establishing universal and lasting peace constitutes not merely a part of the doctrine of right, but rather the entire final end of the doctrine of right within the limits of mere reason".

+Kant's later political philosophy was deeply concerned with the problem of war and the possibility of establishing a durable peace among states.
+In Toward Perpetual Peace (1795), he argued that lasting peace could not be secured merely through treaties but required republican constitutions, respect for international law, and a voluntary federation of free states.
+He opposed wars of conquest, standing armies, and political practices that encouraged future conflicts, and he regarded the progressive development of lawful international relations as one of humanity's central political tasks.

 The Doctrine of Right, published in 1797, contains Kant's most mature and systematic contribution to political philosophy.
 It addresses duties according to law, which are "concerned only with protecting the external freedom of individuals" and indifferent to incentives.
 Although there is a moral duty "to limit ourselves to actions that are right, that duty is not part of [right] itself".
 Its basic political idea is that "each person's entitlement to be his or her own master is only consistent with the entitlements of others if public legal institutions are in place".
 He formulates the universal principle of right as:

 Any action is right if it can coexist with everyone's freedom in accordance with a universal law, or if on its maxim the freedom of choice of each can coexist with everyone's freedom in accordance with a universal law.
 (MS 6:230).